 Your teen grows at his or her own pace, and healthy growth is different for every teen.
 Your teen's natural growth rate may be slower or faster than the examples below.

-ByHealthwise Staff Primary Medical ReviewerSusan C. Kim, MD - Pediatrics Brian D. O'Brien, MD - Internal Medicine Specialist Medical ReviewerLouis Pellegrino, MD - Developmental Pediatrics John Pope, MD - Pediatrics
+ByHealthwise Staff Primary Medical ReviewerSusan C. Kim, MD - Pediatrics Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerLouis Pellegrino, MD - Developmental Pediatrics John Pope, MD, MPH - Pediatrics